 You can find information about my personal career on my LinkedIn profile.

 Technology is amazing.
 Everyday I try to discover and try new technologies, whether that are new programming languages, frameworks or just tools to make life a bit easier.
-Here are some I already worked with and have some experience with:
+Here are some I have experience with or already used at least a little bit:

 Take a look at my projects.